ggrantrichards/CMPM_Final/README.md

 cd backend
 python main.py

-Input desired build in webpage and look for output in output folder
+Input desired build in webpage and look for output in output folder or refresh page to see build in website and download .schem file